We take a look at Cats Eyes, finding out how a near accident in Halifax led to one of the most famous road safety features in the world.

 At its peak, the factory employed 130 people making over a million roadstuds each year.
 The factory is still at the same site in Boothtown, Halifax, although with a reduced workforce.
 It is the inventiveness and grit of a Yorkshireman who has probably saved thousands of lives across the world.

-In the next post in this series, we will look at Silver Cross.
+In the next post in this series, we will look at Seven Seas.